The Afternoon Nap, Siesta or Power Nap - a Scientific Explanation of How Good It Is for You

 The Science Behind The Afternoon Nap

-- After a midday meal, a state of low energy and a desire to take rest is effected due to the enhanced activity of the parasympathetic nervous system.
+- After a midday meal, a state of low energy and a desire to take a rest is due to the enhanced activity of the parasympathetic nervous system.

 It is this system that is responsible for the desire to rest and all activities related to digestion like secretion of salivary digestive enzymes, absorption of nutrients, the peristaltic movement of food etc.